GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/report-types/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Report types'
 subhead: >
-  The Attribution Reporting API provides two types of reports.
+  Using the Attribution Reporting API you can generate two types of reports, event-level and summary reports.
+Learn how they differ, and the most common use cases for each.
 description: >
-  The Attribution Reporting API provides two types of reports.
+  Using the Attribution Reporting API you can generate two types of reports, event-level and summary reports.
+Learn how they differ, and the most common use cases for each.
 date: 2022-03-01
 updated: 2023-03-14
 authors: